Children's acquisitions and independent animation

 All these materials will help in our consideration of a submission.
 It is the core idea and execution of that idea that we focus on when we review submissions.
 We do not judge a top-line submission any differently to one with a bible, scripts and animatic.

-Once your idea has been submitted and reviewed by the Head of Acquisitions and team someone will get back in touch with you with regards your submission.
 Please be aware that due to the high volume of submissions received it may take some time for us to get back to you.

 Get in touch